audioandpixels/docker-postgres/README.md

 ## WAL-E

-This image comes with [WAL-E][wal-e] for performing continuous archiving of PostgreSQL WAL files and base backups.
-To use WAL-E, you need to do a few things:
+This image includes [WAL-E][wal-e] for performing continuous archiving of PostgreSQL WAL files and base backups.

-The container starts with `/sbin/my_init` and starts cron, syslog, and Postgres.
-In this mode, [runit][runit] manages the cron and Postgres processes and will restart them automatically if they crash.
+The image starts cron, syslog, and Postgres. [runit][runit] manages the cron and Postgres processes and will restart them automatically if they crash.

 ## License